 • Always seek medical advice before use during pregnancy or breastfeeding.

-• If you have cough from long time, speak to the doctor
+• If you have had a cough for a long time, speak to the doctor

-• Don't take if you have asthma or asthma attacks
+• Don't take it if you have asthma or asthma attacks

 • If you have kidney issues consult